WFCD/warframe.rs/README.md

 Use this crate if you want to make a Warframe-related rust project that is async.

+Please Note that a few things are subject to change without bumps in majors.
+Obsolete versions will be yanked asap.

 ## Getting started
 To install, simply run `cargo add warframe`.